 Connected Audiences sync CRM email lists from major platforms including HubSpot, Klaviyo, Mailchimp, Marketo, and Constant Contact.
 Email addresses are matched to browser identifiers through AdRoll's IntentMap, enabling CRM-to-ad targeting without relying on third-party cookies.

 Third-Party Audiences use Experian data covering 250 million US consumers across 2,000+ attributes in eight categories: demographics, lifestyle, behaviors, B2B, financial insights, life events, location, and purchase predictors.
-These segments update in real time using in-market and purchase history data.

 For B2B advertisers, ABM Audiences offer over 100 segment filters covering firmographic, technographic, ICP fit, buyer journey stage, and intent signals from G2 and Bombora.